 Installing FES is not that hard.
 What’s important is that you install the motor at a 2.5 to 3.5 degree downward angle to ensure that it goes up in a nice straight line without having to give much down elevator.
 I once almost lost a plane because after a hand-launching the glider went into a steep climb and stalled before I had the chance to give down elevator.
+But if you don’t succeed in getting the downward angle right, don’t panic.
+Most transmitters allow you to mix a bit of down elevator with the throttle, allowing you to automatically compensate for the motor angle and get the glider into a healthy upward trajectory.

 To install the motor, a club colleague who does a lot of building for Chocofly showed me how to build this nifty little tool.
 It does two things: 1) it allows you to measure the downward angle of the motor pretty well; and 2) it allows you to “force” the fuselage into a round(ish) shape.